jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 published: true
 ---

 I picked up a Wanhao I3 mini v1 a year or so ago and have had some good results from it.
-But without a heated bed the adhesion is always hit and miss.
+But without a heated bed, the adhesion is always hit and miss.
 This post details upgrading the printer to add a heated bed and increase the bedsize.
-This should be equally applicable for the rebrands of the printer.
+This should be equally applicable to the rebrands of the printer.
 There are other guides online where people have explained how to do this, I have just followed their example.
 To give credit where credit is due those resources are, [here](https://www.thingiverse.com/thing:4180747), [here](https://drucktipps3d.de/forum/topic/wanhao-i3mini-heatbed-mod/), and [here](https://support.th3dstudio.com/hc/en-us/articles/360043293452-TH3D-Unified-Firmware-Package)

 ## Step 1 - Order the parts.